Spenon-dev/PSPLibDoc/README.md

 # PSPLibDoc
-An attempt to document symbols of PSP modules across all firmwares
+An attempt to document symbols of PSP modules across all firmwares.\
+Page with the current NID status for each library can be found [here](https://spenon-dev.github.io/PSPLibDoc/).
 <br>

 ## Usage
 ### Prerequisites
-psp_libdoc.py and psp_print_libdoc.py require python3 with lxml module
+psp_libdoc.py and psp_print_libdoc.py require python3 with lxml module.
-Page with the current NID status for each library can be found [here](https://spenon-dev.github.io/PSPLibDoc/).

 ### Common psp_libdoc operations
  - Loading source files